-- Develop strong communication skills.
+Develop strong communication skills.
 Paramedics and EMTs need to have effective communication with patients and other medical workers due to the time-sensitive and intense nature of the work.
 A student may opt to take elective courses in areas like writing, public speaking or public relations to build speaking and listening abilities.

-- Keep physically fit.
+Keep physically fit.
 Being an EMT or paramedic requires physical strength, endurance and good overall health.
 Build physical health by being active, participating in exercise or considering supplemental or elective courses geared toward physical fitness.

-Step 2: Get the Paramedic License
+Step 2: Get a Paramedic License

 After completing paramedic training, an individual is ready for licensure as a paramedic.
 This process entails passing the paramedic-level exam administered by the NREMT.
 Once the exam and has been completed and additional state requirements have been met, an individual can get a paramedic license and consider searching for paramedic job openings to acquire work experience.

-Step 3: Consider Additional Wilderness EMT Training
+Step 4: Consider Additional Wilderness EMT Training